I know what drives it. I know what my reasons are. But, I lie to myself.

-I miss her as a lover, and I miss her as my friend.
+I miss her as my friend.
 I miss having a connection and understanding with another.
 In the years of dating, since, I have never found its like – when I was at my worst, a year ago, it was only in part due to the failure of my career.
 It was also the absence of such a close person.

 I presume, one day, I will meet someone else who I find to be such good company.
 Not a replacement, just… someone different, who I want to be around, and who wants to be around me.
 A new relationship; built on new connections, new common grounds, new experiences together.
 I look forward to that.
 But sometimes, in this place without, I feel the yearn.